 The Streams list shows all Streams that currently exist for the project.
 For each Stream, you can view when data was last received for it, the date it was created, and who created it.

 Create a Stream

 You create a Stream based on queries to your span data.
-LightStep continuously monitors for span data based on that query and saves it as a Stream.
-You can create a Stream from the Streams view, from your Query in Explorer, or from the Service Directory.
+Lightstep continuously monitors for span data that matches that query and saves it as a Stream.
+You can create a Stream:

 Use our public API to list, retrieve, update, and create Streams.
 You can also retrieve a specific time series for a Stream.

-If the results are satisfactory, click Create stream.
-The Stream is added to the list of Streams.
 By default, the Stream’s name is the query.
-You can rename it.
+You can rename it